How to Write Long-tail Keyword Articles

 We’ve focused on the quality of the article and how we can use keyword variations to strengthen SEO, but how do you use the actual phrase naturally while maintaining the strength of the article?

-There are a few practical techniques we could add for your long-tail keyword article.
+There are a few practical techniques we could add to your long-tail keyword article.

 1. State it as a transition after the introduction